kubestash/docs/docs/addons/mariadb/logical/index.md

 mariadb   1/1     13m
 ```

-Now, we are ready to backup the database.

-### Prepare Backend

-We are going to store our backed up data into a GCS bucket.
-We have to create a Secret with necessary credentials and a `BackupStorage` CR to use this backend.
-If you want to use a different backend, please read the respective backend configuration doc from [here](https://kubestash.com/docs/latest/guides/backends/overview/).

 **Create Secret:**

 Let's create a secret called `gcs-secret` with access credentials to our desired GCS bucket,